 9. Visit regional/international offices.
 One thing I learned from my time visiting the company’s offices in different regions or internationally is that it is always a big deal when someone from headquarters comes to visit.
 It may seem like a non-event to you but for many it’s chance to show off their office and employees, to tell you what is going on in their region of the country or the world, and to hear from you about some of the key issues and opportunities facing the company and the legal department.
 Make it a point to visit the different office locations of your company.
 And when you schedule those trips or otherwise have a reason to visit an office, work with the local manager to set up a “lunch and learn,” a tour of the offices, drinks at the pub, etc. with some of the local employees.
 It just takes an hour or so but you will learn a lot, meet some really interesting people, and it will leave a huge impression with the local employees, especially those based outside the company’s home country.

 10. Make a “buddy” in Finance.
 After the CEO, the most important friend of Legal is Finance.
-If Finance is bought in to what Legal is doing and the value it delivers, then you will have a much easier time when it comes to budget and headcount issues, and they will likely advocate for Legal with the rest of the senior management.
+If Finance is bought into what Legal is doing and the value it delivers, then you will have a much easier time when it comes to budget and headcount issues, and they will likely advocate for Legal with the rest of the senior management.
 For the General Counsel this means working closely with the CFO, ensuring that he/she understands what is going on in Legal, why things “cost what they cost,” what the trade-offs are in terms of success or risk in terms of the overall legal budget or on certain projects where the cost is expected to be high (or higher than expected).
 This means you need to be open about what you’re doing and why you’re doing it, and you have to be open to constructive criticism and new ideas.
 Most importantly, you need to be accurate in your spending forecasts because if you mess up it can really screw up the CFO’s day, especially if the screw up is big enough to affect earnings in a material way.
 Be sure to make a friend of the Finance person responsible for the day-to-day P&L for Legal.
 We made sure they were included in our monthly department budget and spending reviews and that they also knew about what we were spending money on and why.
 This kept surprises to a minimum.
 We also made sure we completed all of the administrative tasks Finance assigned to Legal.
-These were things Finance needed from us to do their jobs and my position was stop the grumbling as it was then incumbent on Legal to make sure it got done, on time and correctly.
+These were things Finance needed from us to do their jobs and my position was to stop the grumbling as it was then incumbent on Legal to make sure it got done, on time and correctly.

 Nothing above is wildly radical.
 And nothing above is expensive to do.
 It just takes time and a willingness to recognize that the value of the legal department is not the value assigned by Legal.
 It’s the value assigned to the department by the business and other staff groups.
 The General Counsel and his or her team need to be aware of this and constantly look for ways to “market” who Legal is and what it does for the company.
 Going out of your way to show that Legal is the “Department of Yes” and not the “Department of No” will go a long way to making your life as an in-house lawyer much easier.